Epitalon

 |---|---|---|---|

-| Subcutaneous injection (most common) | Lyophilized powder, reconstituted with bacteriostatic water | 5-10 mg/day for 10-20 days, 1-2 cycles per year (Khavinson/Korkushko protocols) | 5-10 mg/day for 10-20 days; some community users run 20-day courses; 2x/year typical |
+| Subcutaneous injection | Lyophilized powder reconstituted with bacteriostatic water | 5-10 mg/day for 10-20 days, 1-2 cycles per year in Khavinson/Korkushko-style protocols | 5-10 mg/day for 10-20 days; some community users choose 20-day courses; 2x/year is common |

-| Sublingual | Liquid solution or dissolved powder held under tongue | Not studied in clinical trials | 50-100 mg/day for 10-20 days (community compensates for ~5-10% bioavailability) |
+| Sublingual | Liquid solution or dissolved powder held under the tongue | Not studied in clinical trials | 50-100 mg/day for 10-20 days |

-| Nasal spray | Aqueous nasal spray solution | Not studied in clinical trials | Variable; no consensus dosing established |
+| Nasal spray | Aqueous nasal spray solution | Not studied in clinical trials | Variable; no consensus dose established |

 Protocols

-Standard Russian clinical protocol Clinical
+Standard Russian-style clinical protocol Clinical

 - Dose